PEO Terms of Service

 How we will resolve disputes

 Remedies.
 Our Agreement is governed by the substantive law of the State of Florida (disregarding its choice of law provisions).
-Any litigation between you and us will be venued only in the state or federal courts of Palm Beach County, Florida and you and we consent to jurisdiction and venue in those courts.
-The prevailing party in any litigation will be entitled to its costs and reasonable attorney fees at all levels of proceedings and any reasonable costs of collection.
+Any litigation between you and us will be venued only in the state or federal courts of Palm Beach County, Florida and you and we consent to jurisdiction and venue in those courts (if an action is filed in any other venue without mutual consent the filing party will pay the other party’s expenses including reasonable attorneys’ fees incurred in connection with the improper filing).
+The prevailing party in any litigation will be entitled to its costs and reasonable attorney fees at all levels of proceedings and reasonable costs of collection which may include reasonable attorney fees.
 BOTH YOU AND WE WAIVE THE RIGHT TO A JURY TRIAL.
 You agree not to participate in any dispute with us as a member or representative of a class.
 A party may seek equitable relief without posting bond or security.
-If you are a government entity or affiliated with a government you waive any sovereign immunity or other defense based on your being a government entity to any obligation of yours pursuant to our Agreement.
+If you are a government entity or affiliated with a government, you waive any sovereign immunity or other defense based on your being a government entity to any obligation of yours pursuant to our Agreement.
 If any part of our Agreement is held unenforceable, the remainder will continue to be effective.

 Mutual indemnification.
 You and we will each defend and indemnify each-other (including as to reasonable attorney fees) for claims, allegations, actions, investigations, damages, and other matters to the extent that they are or arise out of or in connection with something the indemnifying party exercises control over as allocated in our Agreement, the indemnifying party is responsible for under our Agreement, or the failure of the indemnifying party to fulfill a responsibility or obligation explicitly (not impliedly) arising under our Agreement, regardless of whether the other party was negligent.
 You and we will promptly tender and reasonably cooperate with each-other in any matter for which defense/indemnification is owed.
-The indemnifying party will have the right to conduct the defense and compromise claims through reasonable counsel, provided that it cannot admit guilt or fault on behalf of the indemnified party or agree to relief other than monetary relief which it alone will pay without the indemnified party’s consent, and the indemnified party will have the right to provide input as to the conduct of the case.
+The indemnifying party will have the right to conduct the defense and compromise claims through reasonable counsel, provided that it cannot without the indemnified party’s consent admit guilt or fault on behalf of the indemnified party or agree to relief other than monetary relief which it alone will pay, and the indemnified party will have the right to provide input as to the conduct of the case.

 Limitation on damages.
 EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN OUR AGREEMENT, NEITHER YOU NOR WE WILL BE LIABLE TO EACH-OTHER PURSUANT TO OUR AGREEMENT, THE TRANSACTIONS CONTEMPLATED BY IT, OR THE EXERCISE OF RIGHTS UNDER IT FOR ANY SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL, MULTIPLIED, EXEMPLARY, OR PUNITIVE DAMAGES, GOODWILL, OR LOST PROFITS, HOWEVER CAUSED, ON ANY THEORY OF LIABILITY, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 AS A FUNDAMENTAL PART OF THE BASIS OF OUR BARGAIN YOU AGREE THAT OUR AGGREGATE LIABILITY IN ANY MATTER IS LIMITED TO THE GREATER OF $25,000 OR THE FEES EXCLUSIVE OF PASS-THROUGHS WE RECEIVED IN CONNECTION WITH THE SERVICE TO WHICH THE MATTER IS RELATED IN THE YEAR PRIOR TO THE FIRST INSTANCE OF SUCH LIABILITY ACCRUING IN WHOLE OR IN PART.